sneha-afk/13s-docs-by-sneha/about-c/pointers.md

 Inte: 2, Add.: 140729590748328
 ```

 Notice the difference in addresses between characters and integers.
+Also notice the one byte difference in addresses for the characters versus the four byte difference for the integers.

 Addresses are random, may be different if you run this!